-Most buyers I’ve met do not paint a mental picture of their perfect house and then patiently wait for that house to show up in their area and price range.
+Most buyers we’ve met do not paint a mental picture of their perfect house and then patiently wait for that house to show up.
 Most buyers look and look until they figure out which house has the fewest reasons NOT to buy—and then they go for it.
 This concept is the foundation of another one of our office laws:

 Now that you are beginning to understand the buyer mentality, you are ready for the next phase: